Sada Miyako

-Sada Miyako, also known as Saku Miura (birth unknown - 1946) was an early practitioner of Jiujitsu and Judo in Brazil.
+Saku Miura (三浦鑿, December 6, 1881 - October 25, 1946), also known as Sada Miyako, was a Japanese journalist and practitioner of jujutsu and judo.
+He was one of the first instructors of the art in Brazil.

 Life

 Panel by Alfredo Storni featuring capoeirista Ciríaco defeating jujitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.

-In 1908 he and M. Kakiora were tasked to teach Japanese Jiujitsu to Brazilian sailors.
+In 1908 he and M. Kakihara were tasked to teach Japanese Jiujitsu to Brazilian sailors.
 This predates the arrival of Konde Koma by six years.
-His instruction had the purpose of having its practitioners suppress their adversairies.
+The purpose of his instruction was to enable practitioners to suppress their adversaries.

-He engaged in an the famous vale tudo fight between himself and capoeirista Ciríaco da Silva in which he was knocked out.
+He engaged in an the famous vale tudo fight between himself and capoeirista Francisco da Silva Ciríaco in which he was knocked out.
 This fight was in 1909 and was witnessed by Agenor Moreira Sampaio.
 This match was a demonstration of the early rivalry between Capoeira and Jiujitsu.
 It was as a result of this loss that Jiujitsu faced a steep decline in Brazil.
-One of his students who was Mario Aleixo.
+One of his students was Mario Aleixo.